 All meals are served in Knollcrest Dining Hall.
 Meals begin at breakfast on Sunday, August 22 and continue through Thursday, August 26.

 We suggest students plan to arrive on campus on Sunday, August 22 between 10 a.m. and 10 p.m. (registration is on the lawn in front of Knollcrest Dining Hall).
 Please do not plan to arrive before August 21.
 Housing is NOT available before August 21.

 - Frequently asked questions

-Students with citizenship outside of the U.S. or Canada and here on student visas must attend International PASSPORT.
+Students with citizenship outside of the U.S. or Canada who are here on student visas must attend International Orientation.
 It is optional for permanent residents or U.S. or Canadian citizens who have lived abroad for much of their lives.

 How do I register?

 Confirm your registration on your applicant status page.